Nexmo/nexmo-developer/_documentation/concepts/guides/glossary.md

 A turnkey, pay-per-conversation phone verification solution that allows you to instantly verify users globally and achieve highest conversion in order to:

-* Easily register users
+* Easily register users.
-* Verify transactions
+* Verify transactions.
-* Implement [2FA](#2fa) and one-time passwords
+* Implement [2FA](#2fa) and one-time passwords.

 ## Virtual Number

 A virtual number such as `+44 7624 80055` in international notation or `757-772-8555` in typical U.S. notation.
 Nexmo purchases virtual numbers from various carriers.
-Nexmo customers rent these virtual numbers to receive inbound messages and voice communication in their [App](#app).
+Nexmo customers rent these virtual numbers to receive inbound messages and voice communication in their application.

 See [Long Number](https://en.wikipedia.org/wiki/Long_number) and [Virtual Number](https://en.wikipedia.org/wiki/Virtual_number) on Wikipedia.